 - Operational Controls: Steering, lift/lower, tilt, auxiliary functions, brakes

-- Power Systems: Battery/fuel level, connections, charging system, exhaust integrity
+- Power Systems: Battery/fuel level, connections, charging system, exhaust integrity (see our electric forklift checklist for battery-specific items)

 - Hydraulic Systems: Fluid level, hose condition, cylinder operation, chain condition